Fitforge

 User Research, Product Design

-The brief: design a community app meant to encourage movement.
+The brief: design a community app to encourage fitness.

 Fitforge is built to be an approachable, flexible, and meaningful fitness companion.
-Through extensive research, three goals emerged for the app: connect people with fitness communities; educate about fitness and healthy lifestyles, and; spur action by providing a starting point and paths to progress.
+Through empathetic user research, three broad goals emerged for the app: connect people with fitness communities; facilitate education about fitness and healthy lifestyles, and; spur action by providing a starting point and paths to progress.

-The modes of research included competitive analyses of similar experiences (of which there are not many, like Peloton, Nike Run Club, and Strava) and digital surveying.
+The modes of research included competitive analyses of similar experiences (of which there are not many, like Peloton, Nike Run Club, and Strava) and user surveying.

-What are some of the sentiments and frustrations people have with gyms and working out?
+What are some of the sentiments and frustrations people have with working out and fitness?
+Which commonly desired features are missing from competitors?

 I put posters with a QR code to a survey all over my campus to find out.
 I got over 50 respondents providing valuable information on a variety of qualitative and quantitative questions.